 - In 1997, the Texas Legislature affirmed that counties, municipalities, and private vendors housing out-of-state inmates are within the Commission’s jurisdiction.

 - It is the duty of the Commission to establish and communicate reasonable written rules and procedures establishing minimum standards, inspection procedures, enforcement policies and technical assistance for:

 - the construction, equipment, maintenance, and operation of jail facilities under its jurisdiction;

-- the custody, care, and treatment of inmates; and
+- the custody, care and treatment of inmates;

 - programs of rehabilitation, education, and recreation for inmates confined in county and municipal jail facilities under its jurisdiction.

-- The Commission used to conduct yearly surprise inspections.
-Pursuant to House Bill 1545 passed by the 87th Texas Legislature, the Commission now conducts risk-based inspections.
-The Commission encourages members of the Commissioners Court to attend all jail inspections.
+- The Commission conducts yearly surprise inspections of county jails to determine compliance with standards.
+The Commission encourages members of the Commissioners Court to attend jail inspections.

-- When a county jail is found non-compliant and the problems are not corrected, the Commission has the authority to shut down the jail and require the transfer of prisoners to an acceptable detention facility.
+- When county jails are found noncompliant and the problems are not corrected, the Commission has the authority to shut down a jail and require the transfer of prisoners to an acceptable detention facility.